AlexIII/tcc-g15/README.md

 Please report if it worked / didn't work for you.
 Your feedback is highly appreciated.

-**AWCC - "Alienware Control Center" is an app for thermal control that Dell ships with their G-series notebooks*
+**AWCC - "Alienware Control Center" is an app for thermal control that Dell ships with their G-series notebooks.*

 ## What it can do